 There are a predictable series of new gags.
 One of the bugbears of modern fantasy and/or animation (for me anyway) is having characters – talking animals, those in fairytale settings – that should logically known nothing of contemporary culture spouting hip modern colloquialisms, referencing celebrities and pop culture.
 You can give Hotel Transylvania 2 a certain pass here as if is after all set in the present-day world.
 However, much of the humour centres around things like Dracula getting a cellphone – one where the Bluetooth is literally a blue tooth – and engaging in other things like breakdancing, making references to Yelp and the like.
 There is a subplot in which Mavis joins Jonathan to visit the outside world for the first time, experiencing such things as slushies at a convenience store and getting to ride a BMX bike.
 A lot of the film’s humour is dependent on either gags about Dracula and the monsters doing regular things or coming up against the modern world – although you only wonder how much any of these references will still hold a relevance or cause audiences to scratch their head when the film is viewed in say twenty years time.

 At least the moppet kid Dennis with his carroty curl of hair looks rather cute outfitted in a cape, while the film’s most adorable addition is that of a young werewolf puppy girl who develops a crush on Dennis and is constantly jumping up and licking him.

-Sony Pictures, Adam Sandler, director Genndy Tartakovsky and most of the voice cast returned with a further sequel Hotel Transylvania 3: Summer Vacation (2018) and Hotel Transylvania: Transformania (2021), as well as an animated tv series Hotel Transylvania: The Series (2017- ).
+Sony Pictures, Adam Sandler, director Genndy Tartakovsky and most of the voice cast returned with two further sequels Hotel Transylvania 3: Summer Vacation (2018) and Hotel Transylvania: Transformania (2021), as well as an animated tv series Hotel Transylvania: The Series (2017- ).